Andrew-Mackay/Adapting-the-WaveNet-Deep-Learning-Model-for-RADAR-Classification/README.md

 Adapting the WaveNet Deep Learning Model for RADAR Classification
 ==============================

+  Inestigation into radar classification.
+This projects adapts the WaveNet deep learning model to classify radar data by the range profiles representation.
+This is compared with the leading approach of creating micro-Doppler spectrogram images and classifying these images with a CNN.

+  Level 4 Honours project at the University of Glasgow by Andrew Mackay.
-  Deep learning applied to radar classification, supervised by Prof Roderick Murray-Smith.
+  Project supervised by Professor Roderick Murray-Smith.

 Project Organization
 ------------